fabientownsend/fabientownsend.github.io/_posts/2016-09-23-exception-control-flow.markdown

 end
 {% endhighlight %}

-We can't tell if one code is more readable than the other.
+We can't tell if one code snippet is more readable than the other.

 The main difference is in the first example, my **class Board tells** me that it doesn't accept some conditions and the second example, **I ask**